tgartside/Apophthegm-project/README.md

 # Apophthegm-project

-Apophtegm is a short puzzle/escape room game made as part of a game jam for a University of Victoria course focusing on video games a art.
+Apophtegm is a short puzzle/escape room game made as part of a game jam for a University of Victoria course focusing on video games as art.
 The game is built around, and inspired by, quotes by the late Sir Terry Pratchett.

 Link to the itch.io page: https://owl707.itch.io/apophthegm